Updated December 7, 2022

 Why a virtual visit can be better than an in-person doctor appointment

-Widespread access to smartphones and the Internet makes telemedicine more available and practical than ever.
-The main issue now is awareness.
+Widespread access to smartphones and the internet makes telemedicine more available and practical than ever.
 As more businesses and individuals become educated on the benefits of telemedicine, the word is spreading.

 One such provider is MDLIVE, a virtual-visits vendor associated with Blue Cross Blue Shield health insurance.
-Jordan Bradish, a lead agent at Bradish Associates, recently used MDLIVE’s telemedicine services and was pleasantly surprised by how easy and convenient it was.
+Jordan Bradish, agency vice president at Bradish, first began using MDLIVE’s telehealth services several years ago and remembers being impressed by how easy and convenient it was.
 Within ten minutes of requesting a physician, he received a call back from a doctor.
 Telemedicine is offered 24 hours a day and has doctors ready to speak with you whenever.

 Skip the waiting room

 “Getting to see a doctor the traditional way can be a bit more of a challenge.
-Your doctor may not be in that day or too busy to speak with directly, but telemedicine skips all that and gets you meeting with a physician right away,” Bradish said.
+Your doctor may not be in that day or too busy to speak with directly, but telehealth skips all that and gets you meeting with a physician right away,” Jordan said.
 Telemedicine does away with waiting rooms and is available when you need it.

 Virtual visits can also be helpful in managing chronic conditions such as asthma, diabetes and weight management.
 But to be clear, telemedicine is not meant to address emergencies and serious pain.